3stacks/lukeboyle.com/blog-posts/2020/08/do-not-trust-google.md

 ### Streaming

-I'm currently using [invidio.us](invidio.us) which, like Startpage, is just a wrapper for Youtube.
+I'm currently using [invidio.us](invidio.us) which, like Startpage, is just a wrapper for YouTube.
 So you can get the same content minus the tracking.
-Bonus, check out [invidation on the mozilla extension store](https://addons.mozilla.org/en-US/firefox/addon/invidition/) to open all youtube links in invidio.us instead.
+Bonus, check out [Invidition on the mozilla extension store](https://addons.mozilla.org/en-US/firefox/addon/invidition/) to open all youtube links in invidio.us instead.

 ### Mobile